-As the growing season wraps up, producers have an opportunity to improve their water productivity by properly timing their final irrigation application.
+This year has been especially challenging for irrigators as we started the year with below normal levels of profile water in most places followed by below normal precipitation.
+As we look towards the end of the irrigation season, producers have an opportunity to improve their water productivity by properly timing their final irrigation application.
 This is an important decision as an early termination of irrigation can result in reductions in grain yield, primarily through reductions in the kernel weight yield component.
 Conversely, a late termination of irrigation results in unnecessary pumping, energy consumption, and increasing the risk of soil compaction at harvest due to increased soil water and the risk of water loss through drainage.

 With the goal of matching available water to crop needs while avoiding excess, it is important to understand crop water use requirements late in the growing season.
 Anticipated water use from various growth stages until physiological maturity for corn, grain sorghum, and soybeans is shown in Table 1.